pglen/pyedpro/README.md

 editor has a table driven key mapping.
 One can easily edit the key map in keyhand.py, and the key actions in acthand.py

+  If you encounter blank screen after start, cairo is not installed.
+The terminal interface will complain, but if you start from the GUI, you can see the message in the log window.
+(Menu->Windows->Show_Log) To install cairo type 'sudo apt install cairo'.

  The default key map resembles gedit / wed / etp / brief.
 Full ASCII;
  Any fixed font can be configured.

   See KEYS file for the list of keyboard shortcuts or press F3 in the